gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 #### ROSA Installation User Story

-_"As a ROSA Engineer, I want the ability to specify the default IngressController subnets in the install-config so that I can accommodate installer mechanisms (e.g., Hive) that don’t support customizing installer manifests."_
+_"As a ROSA Engineer, I want the ability to specify my load balancer subnets in the install-config so that I can accommodate installer mechanisms (e.g., Hive) that don’t support customizing installer manifests."_

-Though users can currently [customize](https://github.com/openshift/installer/blob/master/docs/user/customization.md#kubernetes-customization-unvalidated) the `default` IngressController installer manifest, this customization is not supported for ROSA installations (Classic and HCP).
+Though users can currently [customize](https://github.com/openshift/installer/blob/master/docs/user/customization.md#kubernetes-customization-unvalidated) the `default` IngressController and ControlPlaneLB subnets via installer manifests, this customization is not supported for ROSA installations (Classic and HCP).
 This use case drives the need for an install-config API.

 ### Goals

-- Deprecate the `platform.aws.subnets` field in the install-config and add a new more flexible subnet field for subnet-related configuration.
+- Deprecate the `platform.aws.subnets` field in the install-config and add a new, more flexible subnet field for subnet-related configuration.
-- Enable users to explicitly configure the subnets for the `default` IngressController on AWS through the install-config (i.e. IngressController-role subnets).
+- Enable users to explicitly configure the subnets for the `default` IngressController on AWS through the install-config (i.e. IngressControllerLB subnets).
-- Enable users to still use AWS Subnet Discovery.
+- Enable users to still use AWS Subnet Discovery for IngressControllers.
+- Enables users to explicitly configure the subnets for the ControlPlaneExternalLB and ControlPlaneInternalLB subnets.
+- Enable automatic subnet role selection (no opinion)
 - Prevent AWS Subnet Discovery from selecting subnets that do not belong to the cluster.
-- Provide install-time validation for user-provided IngressController-role subnets.
+- Provide install-time validation for all user-provided subnets roles.
-- Maintain support for configuring the `default` IngressController subnets via customizing the installer manifest.
+- Maintain support for configuring the `default` IngressController or ControlPlaneLB subnets via customizing the installer manifest.

 ### Non-Goals

 - Extend support to platforms other than AWS.
-- Assume that Cluster-role subnets are also IngressController-role subnets.
-- Assume that IngressController-role subnets are also Cluster-role subnets.
 - Support install-time subnet configuration for LoadBalancer-type Services that aren't associated with an IngressController.
 - Remove the `platform.aws.subnets` install-config field.
+- Support separate configuration of subnets for compute nodes and control plane nodes.
+- Combine ControlPlaneExternalLB and ControlPlaneInternalLB subnet roles into a single role.

 ## Proposal

-To enable cluster admins to specify subnets for IngressControllers at install time, we will need to make the following updates:
+To enable cluster admins to specify subnets for IngressControllers and ControlPlaneLBs at install time, we will need to make the following updates:

-1. Deprecate the `platform.aws.subnets` field in the install-config and add a new `platform.aws.subnetsConfig`, which more intuitively manages multiple subnet roles.
+1. Deprecate the `platform.aws.subnets` field in the install-config and add a new `platform.aws.subnetsConfig` field, which allow users to manage subnet roles.
 2. Add the `spec.loadBalancer.platform.aws.classicLoadBalancer.subnets` and
    `...aws.networkLoadBalancer.subnets` fields in the ingresses.config.openshift.io
    (Ingress Config) CRD to encode the default subnets for IngressControllers.